Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Mid-Recovery Phase (Months 2-6): New hair starts emerging, though initially thin and uneven.
 Some patients experience small pimple-like bumps, indicating new hair growth.
 Between months 4 and 6, hair becomes more noticeable and starts blending with existing hair.
 While some strands appear wiry or fine at this stage, they will gradually thicken and improve in texture.
 A nutrient-rich diet and gentle hair care helps support healthy regrowth.

 Long-Term Healing and Hair Growth (Months 6-18): By the six-month mark, transplanted hair continues to thicken, and any uneven areas fill in.
 At 12 months, most patients achieve full, natural-looking results with hair that matches the original texture and density.
 By 18 months, the final outcome is fully realized, allowing patients to style, cut, and treat their hair as usual.
-Treatments such as Oxycure therapy or microneedling help maintain long-term hair health and enhance growth.
+Treatments such as OxyCure therapy or micro-needling support hair health during regrowth.

 What Are the Do’s and Don’ts After a FUT Hair Transplant Surgery?

-Below is a table summarizing the key ‘do’s and don’ts’ after a hair transplant for FUE:
+Below is a table summarizing the key ‘do’s and don’ts’ after a hair transplant for FUT:

 What Is Needed for Initial Healing After FUT?

 The initial healing phase after FUT is crucial, as it involves both the recovery of the donor area and the survival of transplanted grafts.
 Antibiotics are important in preventing infections after hair transplantation, particularly in patients with underlying health conditions according to Preoperative hair removal and surgical site infections: network meta-analysis of randomized controlled trials (2015).
-The study emphasizes that proper wound care and the use of antibiotics significantly reduces complications and promote faster healing.
+The study emphasizes that proper wound care and the use of antibiotics reduce complications and support healing.

-Dr. Mehmet Göker, our expert at Vera Clinic, highlights that the post-operative phase for FUT is particularly sensitive due to the higher risk of infection compared to other techniques.
+Dr. Emin Gül, our expert at Vera Clinic, highlights that the post-operative phase for FUT is particularly sensitive due to the higher risk of infection compared to other techniques.
 He stresses that patients must strictly adhere to the prescribed antibiotic regimen and follow proper wound care instructions to minimize complications.

 When Can I Expect Shedding to Occur After an FUT Transplant?